Lexington Flying Club Newsletter

 Drawings for the new expansion are in large pdf files linked here:

-While gas prices remain stable, maintenance costs rose in 2016 and the Board voted to increase hourly rates accordingly.
+In addition, maintenance costs rose in 2016 and the Board voted to increase hourly rates accordingly.
 However, the huge discount given to members in the form of gas rebates mitigates the price increase significantly.
-On a real time (Hobbs) basis, all airplanes still cost less than $100/hour to fly; five are less than $90/hour; the C152 is just a shade over $70/hour.
+On a real time (Hobbs) basis, 5 of 6 airplanes still cost less than $100/hour to fly; the C152 is under $70/hour.

-Financial spreadsheet for the year end 2016 has been posted in the Club Library section of the club website.
+Financial spreadsheets for the year end 2016 and mid-year 2017 have been posted in the Club Library section of the club website.